canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/Roadmap.md

   * Additional option would be to go work for a week with another GC partner.

 Framework for infographic:
 * What is open source software and how does it work?
-Talk about the entire eco-system including peer-review process, cummunity contributions, reviews, plugin/module store, version release process, monetization model (e.g., donations, support, etc.)
+Talk about the entire eco-system including peer-review process, community contributions, reviews, plugin/module store, version release process, monetization model (e.g., donations, support, etc.)
 * Why Open Source - why does it matter for our people?
 * What can they learn?
 * Security myth busting